settermjd/podcast-site/storage/posts/episode-0006.md

 ---
 ### Synopsis

-In this episode, I have, part one of, a fireside chat with, Zend Framework aficionado and [Roave](http://roave.com) stalwart, Gary Hockin about the ins and outs of building both a brand and a reputation as a freelancer.
+In this episode, I have, part two of, a fireside chat with, Zend Framework aficionado and [Roave](http://roave.com) stalwart, Gary Hockin about the ins and outs of building both a brand and a reputation as a freelancer.

 We talk about a range of tools freelancers, *as well as full time employees*, can use, including social media, speaking at conferences, and getting on podcasts, to build a reputation and brand for themselves, even if they're just starting out.